padraigUCSD/cse110-w21-group31/specs/adrs/0009-scope-reduction.md

 ## Decision Outcome

-Chosen option: "Kill the all task tracker features", because XXX and it reduces clicks-per-action for end users, improving customer experience.
+Chosen option: "Kill the all task tracker features", because it substantially reduces schedule risk, prevents us from shipping lower-quality features, and improves customer experience by reducing clicks-per-action for end users.

-Change order:
-that we will completely kill the tasktracker feature Thus, Kill:
+Change order: that we will completely kill the tasktracker feature
+Thus, Kill:
-- e2s8
+- E2S8
-- e2s9
+- E2S9
-- e2t2
+- E2T2

 ### Positive Consequences <!-- optional -->

 * Substantially reduces schedule risk
-* Coincides with mentor advice/reccomendation
+* Coincides with mentor advice/reccomendation (that most customers in our segment use other methods of task tracking like notebooks, learning management systems or project management softwares)
+* Prevents us from shipping low-quality, half-baked features
 * Improves CX by reducing clicks-per-action for end users for important settings configurations

 ### Negative Consequences <!-- optional -->